kivirogroup7/rpmtalks/_data/blog/2020-11-30-poonawallas-pista-pedestal.md

 The perfect blend of open-topped back road cruising and wild, mind-numbing track lapping comes straight from the bowels of Ferrari in Modena, Italy.\
 The 488 Pista Spider is an even more exclusive version of the already limited 488 Pista.

-This particular Pista Spider is the first in the country and proudly calls the YZP garage its home. (check this fact please)
+This particular Pista Spider is the first in the country and proudly calls the YZP garage its home.

 But before we have a deeper-dive;\
+\
-The heartiest congratulations to Mr. Poonawalla from RPMTalks!
-We wish you the safest and the most joyous driving pleasures!
+**The heartiest congratulations to Mr. Poonawalla from RPMTalks!
+We wish you the safest and the most joyous driving pleasures!**

-Now, let’s have a look at the Ferrari 488 Pista Spider, and the YZP-Spec.
+Now, let’s have a look at the Ferrari 488 Pista Spider, in the YZP-Spec.

 ### *Exterior:*

 ![](/assets/IMG_1402.JPG)

 It’s a Ferrari…\
-Jaw-dropping curves, extravagant proportions and head-turning accents.
+Jaw-dropping curves, extravagant proportions and head-turning accents are a given.
 The car is tastefully designed to catch eyes anywhere it goes.
 The low-slung, wide chassis serves both, aesthetic and aerodynamic purposes.
 This is one of those cars that immediately scream presence.\
 The muscular shoulder lines flow from the A-pillar all the way beyond the wheel arches.
 The fantastically placed exhausts look and sound like nothing else.\
 The rear-end looks aggressive and dominating to assert dominance as it passes you by.\
 \
 But that’s the standard Pista Spider…\
+\
-The YZP-Spec is elevated to another level with a Carbon-Fibre pack, Yellow brake calipers and looks gorgeous encased in the infamous Rosso-Corsa Red.
+The YZP-Spec is elevated to another level with the Carbon-Fibre pack, Yellow brake calipers and gorgeously encased in the infamous Rosso-Corsa Red.
 The car has the ‘P’ insignia on the B-Pillar to symbolize the Poonawalla family heritage and a ‘1’ on the doors for always being Numero-Uno.
 All these are one-off and cannot be found as original fitments anywhere else in the world!\
 \
 There’s not much to say about how a Ferrari looks, is there?\
+\
-How about some pictures instead:
+Here's some pictures instead:

 ![](/assets/IMG_1414.JPG)